A big thank-you to the Culpeper Chamber of Commerce for their continued support of our Trailblazers!

 In another activity, students examined pig hearts and lungs, which closely resemble those of humans in both size and structure.
 This lab helped bring classroom anatomy lessons to life, giving students a deeper understanding of how the cardiovascular and respiratory systems work together in real medical emergencies.

-9 days ago, Culpeper Technical Education Center
+2 months ago, Culpeper Technical Education Center

 EMT students guide the stretcher into a simulated ambulance bay during training, practicing real-world patient transfer procedures.